SillyTavern/SillyTavern-Docs/Usage/Core Concepts/advancedformatting.md

 Inserted as a separator after the rendered story string and after the example dialogues blocks, but before the first message in context.

+### Use as Stop Strings

+Adds "Example Separator" and "Chat Start" to the list of stop strings.

+Helpful if the model tends to hallucinate or leak whole blocks of example dialogue preceded by the separator.

+### Allow Jailbreak

+Includes Jailbreak at the end of the prompt, formatted as the last user message.

+The jailbreak prompt should be defined in the character card and "Prefer Char.
+Jailbreak" setting should be enabled.

+Should be used with care, as placing instructions low in the context can lead to degraded quality of the outputs of smaller models.

 #### Always add character's name to prompt

 Appends the character's name to the prompt to force the model to complete the message as the character: